3 - Manage, Compare, and Deploy the Model

 Congratulations!
 We have finished the tutorials!

-In the 1 - Label Data, we've used Label Studio
+In the 1 - Label Data, we've used Label Studio installed in PrimeHub Apps to label the screw images.

 - In addition to image data,

-can also be beneficial to text, audio, and video data labeling. - In
+Label Studiocan also be beneficial to text, audio, and video data labeling. - In

-, it provides an easy way for setting up well-known applications for your team such as Code Server, Matlab, Label Studio, MLflow, and Streamlit.
+PrimeHub Apps, it provides an easy way for setting up well-known applications for your team such as Code Server, Matlab, Label Studio, MLflow, and Streamlit.
 Allowing users to orchestrate data/tools for the acceleration of machine learning workflow.

-and submit entire notebook file as a parameterized job.
+In the 2 - Train and Tune the Model, we've trained the model in PrimeHub Notebooks and submit entire notebook file as a parameterized job.
 Furthermore, the results of training job is logged to MLflow app for experiment tracking.

 - With the feature of

-, we can simply adjust instance type to gain more running resources, change image to make notebook execution on experimental environment, and even use different parameter specifications to achieve flexible parameter tuning. - With configured
+submit notebook as job, we can simply adjust instance type to gain more running resources, change image to make notebook execution on experimental environment, and even use different parameter specifications to achieve flexible parameter tuning. - With configured

-.
+MLflowapp, we can easily performMLflow autologginginPrimeHub NotebooksandPrimeHub Jobs.
 It makes every training execution can be parsed and collected so that we can review parameters, metrics, and artifacts of each training history.

-In the 3 - Manage, Compare, and Deploy the Model, we've made the best model to be version managed in PrimeHub Model Management
+In the 3 - Manage, Compare, and Deploy the Model, we've made the best model to be version managed in PrimeHub Model Management and deployed it as an endpoint service in PrimeHub Model Deployment.

 - In

-, the trained models can be version managed in different projects, frameworks, or any designated patterns.
-Users can reuse previous trained models, deploy the latest model toModel Deployment
+Model Management, the trained models can be version managed in different projects, frameworks, or any designated patterns.
+Users can reuse previous trained models, deploy the latest model toModel Deployment, and share the well-trained models across teams. - In

-, we can customize model input/output in model image then deploy it in a cloud-ready environment.
+Model Deployment, we can customize model input/output in model image then deploy it in a cloud-ready environment.
 It is no need to prepare the infrastructure for model deployment purpose by yourself, PrimeHub will setup all required resources to ensure it can respond to requests anytime from everywhere.

 With PrimeHub, you will experience a wonderful machine learning journey!
 Enjoy it!